golang/proposal/design/25530-notary.md

 ## Abstract

-We propose to secure the public Go module ecosystem by introducing a new server, the Go notary, which serves what is in effect a `go.sum` file listing all publicly-available Go modules.
+We propose to secure the public Go module ecosystem by introducing a new server, the Go checksum database, which serves what is in effect a `go.sum` file listing all publicly-available Go modules.
 The `go` command will use this service to fill in gaps